wilson-dynatrace/otel-example/readme.md

 1. Stop the Opentelemetry suite or collector (if running)
 2. Go to <code>dtotelcol</code> folder and launch the Dynatrace collector via <code>docker compose up -d</code>
-3. Visit the web page to trigger a transaction and validate the result in Dynatrace; Again, you may restart the tomcat container to resume the connection.
+3. Visit the web page to trigger a transaction and validate the result in Dynatrace; Again, you may restart the tomcat container to resume the connection

 <table>
    <tr>